Deputy dead after shooting at Clark Co. mobile home - NewsBreak

 Deputy dead after shooting at Clark Co. mobile home

-CLARK COUNTY, Ohio ( WDTN ) — A deputy has died after a shooting at a mobile home park in Clark County Sunday.
+CLARK COUNTY, Ohio ( WDTN ) — A deputy is dead after a shooting at a mobile home park in Clark County Sunday.

 Clark County Sheriff Deborah Burchett confirmed during a press conference Sunday night that Deputy Matthew Yates was killed in the line of duty.
 He was a 15-year police veteran.UPDATE: Victims of Darke County head-on crash ID’d